Yajant/imdb_app/README.md

 - admin = who can add, remove or edit movies.
 - users = who can just view the movies.

+### All routes are secured with JWT Token Autentication

 ### Installation

 It requires requirements.txt installed to run.